 - Currently stutter (an official diagnosis of stuttering is not required)

 - General good health

 The study involves 2-3 in-person visits lasting about 2.5-3 hours each.
 Study procedures involve tabletop testing and recording your child’s brain activity with electroencephalography (EEG) while playing games, looking at pictures, and listening or speaking.
 The EEG procedure, which uses a special cap, like a swim cap, with electrodes sewn in, is safe, painless, non-invasive, and drug-free.
 Parents will be asked to complete a set of questionnaires about their child.

 IRB: STUDY19080115A- Development and Maturation of Cognition and Brain Function Across the Lifespan

 Amanda Hampton Wray

-Amanda Hampton Wray, PhD, CCC-SLP, is an Assistant Professor in the Department of Communication Science and Disorders at the University of Pittsburgh.
+Amanda Hampton Wray, PhD, CCC-SLP, is an Associate Professor in the Department of Communication Science and Disorders at the University of Pittsburgh.
 Dr. Hampton Wray is a cognitive neuroscientist who studies brain development related to language and attention in typical and disordered populations.